MileHacker Logo

 • Public transport may have reduced service late at night; check schedules in advance.

-• Taxis or ride-sharing services may be available, but can be limited during late hours outside major city centers.
+• Taxis or ride-sharing services may be available, but it's possible to be limited during late hours outside major city centers.

-• Walking is common in the city center, but exercise caution and stay aware of your surroundings.
+• Walking is prevalent in the city center, but exercise caution and remain alert.

 Local Listings

-For the most up-to-date information on live music, theater performances, and special events, consult the Sète Tourist Office or local event listings online.
+For the most up-to-the latest information about live music, theater performances, and special events, consult the Sète Tourist Office or local event listings online.

 Shopping & Markets